vlyon/Plate/README.md

     Set this to the encoding of your template files.

+- `filters => { html => \&_basic_html_filter }`

+    A hash of filters to set for use in templates.
+    The key is the name of the filter, and the value is the CODE ref, subroutine name or `undef`.
+    The subroutine will be given one argument (the content to filter) as a string, and must return the filtered string.
+    To remove a filter pass `undef` as it's value.

+    To remove all filters pass `undef` instead of a HASH ref.

 - `keep_undef => undef`

     If set to a false value (the default),